Foundation Models for Zero-Shot Segmentation of Scientific Images without AI-Ready Data: Introduction

 Zenesis provides native support for a wide range of scientific imaging modalities, including grayscale and RGB formats, 8/16/32-bit depth images, and both 2D and volumetric data.
 The platform integrates zero-shot segmentation capabilities for fully automated processing as well as with human-in-the-loop refinement options, such as interactive bounding box guidance and hierarchical segmentation for multi-level analysis.
 Additionally, it features a comprehensive evaluation dashboard that provides real-time quantitative assessments using standard metrics (DICE, IoU, accuracy) at both individual sample and dataset granularities.

-We demonstrate the effectiveness of our approach through comprehensive validation on FIB-SEM material images, a particularly demanding use-case since the noisy raw data typically demands extensive preprocessing to achieve AI compatibility.
+We demonstrate the advantages of our approach through comprehensive validation on FIB-SEM material images, a particularly demanding use-case since the noisy raw data typically demands extensive preprocessing to achieve AI compatibility.
 This work exemplifies the broader objective of improving data readiness across scientific domains by making previously non-AI-compatible data usable through our method, which lowers the entry barrier; materials imaging serves as a representative case for advancing interactive visual reasoning.
+As segmentation is often the entry point in scientific image analysis workflows, Zenesis provides a reliable foundation for downstream tasks such as quantitative analysis of features like thickness, porosity, tortuosity, grain size distribution, and interface morphology.

-\textbf{Our contributions are:} \begin{enumerate} \item We formalize the challenge of enhancing \textbf{data readiness for non-AI-ready scientific images}, identifying key format, dimensional, and semantic incompatibilities with existing foundation models. \item We introduce \textbf{Zenesis}, a unified no-code platform that enables zero-shot and interactive segmentation across diverse scientific domains while preserving data fidelity. \item We develop lightweight \textbf{multi-modal adaptation techniques} that enable foundation models to operate effectively on raw scientific data without requiring extensive retraining. \item We integrate a comprehensive \textbf{real-time evaluation framework}, supporting quantitative assessment at multiple granularities for robust validation of segmentation performance. \item We validate our system on challenging material science datasets, particularly FIB-SEM volumetric imagery, demonstrating effective operation on highly non-AI-ready scientific data. \end{enumerate}
+\textbf{Our contributions are:} \begin{enumerate} \item We formalize the challenge of enhancing \textbf{data readiness for non-AI-ready scientific images}, identifying key format, dimensional, and semantic incompatibilities with existing foundation models. \item We introduce \textbf{Zenesis}, a unified no-code platform that enables zero-shot and interactive segmentation across diverse scientific domains while preserving data fidelity. \item We develop lightweight \textbf{multi-modal adaptation techniques} that enable foundation models to operate accurately on raw scientific data without requiring extensive retraining. \item We integrate a comprehensive \textbf{real-time evaluation framework}, supporting quantitative evaluation at multiple granularities for robust validation of segmentation performance. \item We validate our system on challenging material science datasets, particularly FIB-SEM volumetric imagery, demonstrating practical operation on highly non-AI-ready scientific data. \end{enumerate}